Get blazing fast Teradata queries with these 6 tricks

 3. Avoid the Usage of UNION

-Use UNION ALL instead of UNION whenever duplicates are not a problem (as shown below):
+Use UNION ALL instead of UNION when duplicate values are acceptable (as demonstrated below):

 Instead of: